material-motion/material-motion/concepts/runtimes.md

 **Plan → Executor**

-The simplest way to generate the lookup table is to allow Plans to define which Executor they require.
-This does not provide the cleanest separation of concerns.
+Plans define the Executor they require.
+This requires Plans to be aware of their Executors.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

 **Executor → Plan**